at the RC&M Days

 Cape Byron Rudolf Steiner School is a non-profit organisation and as such any surpluses achieved are put back into facilities and teaching resources for the benefits of our students.

 In order to continue to provide high quality teaching and resources whilst keeping fee rises as low as possible, we ask that Parents, Carers and members of the school community help the school to provide a safer and more beautiful environment for our children.

-One way we do this is to charge each family an annual Repair, Care and Maintenance (RCM) levy as set by the Board each year (currently $400).
-Options for acquittal of the levy are by payment of the full amount, completing 16 hours of community work each year, or a combination of both.
+One way we do this is to charge each family an annual Repair, Care and Maintenance (RCM) levy as set by the Board each year (currently $500).
+Options for acquittal of the levy are by payment of the full amount, completing 20 hours of community work each year, or a combination of both.
 Note that RCM hours are designed to be spent supporting the wider school – hours which parents volunteer, outside RCM days, working in their own children’s classrooms are warmly welcomed but are not part of the RCM program.

 Activities that are not eligible for offsetting the levy are:

 It is the responsibility of the person claiming the hours to ensure they have used the Signup system to book an RCM shift and marked themselves as attending on the day of the event or task with Reception or the organiser of the event.

 Credit for the hours contributed, approved and lodged will be applied to the school fees account; they are not transferable to another account.

 The Finance Administrator holds the records of hours attended until the full 20 hours have been contributed.
 Credits are processed on the last day of each Term when 20 hours have been reached.